-- A. The Agency intends to continue and strengthen its practice of assessing employee performance continuously and using quarterly performance review discussions with employees to identify possible gaps and weaknesses in the job-related knowledge and skills of individual employees before the performance of those employees on any critical element: (i) fails to attain the level of "FS" timely; or (ii) falls to a level below that of "FS". - B. When a supervisor identifies any such anticipated gap and/or weakness in an individual employee's performance, management shall work collaboratively with the employee to develop a plan of training and/or mentoring lasting from one (1) to 90 days that has been tailored to meet the needs of that individual employee.
-The Union may offer input for improving performance, but understands that management assigns the level of employee performance in Summary Ratings. - C. If, despite following a plan of training and/or mentoring, the employee receives a Summary Rating which indicates that his/her performance has been less than FS, or if the supervisor decides the employee's progress is unsatisfactory, the supervisor shall develop and implement a Demonstration Opportunity as required by subsection 14-f-(1) of Section 14, "Addressing Performance Problems", in DR 4040-430. - D. The Agency's compliance with this Section of this Article shall not be a pre-condition to its acting in accordance with DR 4040-430, Section 14, "Addressing Performance Problems".
+- A. The Agency intends to continue and strengthen its practice of assessing employee performance continuously and using quarterly performance review discussions with employees to identify possible gaps and weaknesses in the job-related knowledge and skills of individual employees before the performance of those employees on any critical element: (i) fails to attain the level of "FS" timely; or (ii) falls to a level below that of "FS". - B. When a supervisor identifies any such anticipated gap and/or weakness in an individual employee's performance, Management shall work collaboratively with the employee to develop a plan of training and/or mentoring lasting from one (1) to 90 days that has been tailored to meet the needs of that individual employee.
+The Union may offer input for improving performance but understands that Management assigns the level of employee performance in Summary Ratings. - C. If, despite following a plan of training and/or mentoring, the employee receives a Summary Rating which indicates that his/her performance has been less than FS, or if the supervisor decides the employee's progress is unsatisfactory, the supervisor shall develop and implement a Demonstration Opportunity as required by Section 5, subsection (i), "Addressing Performance Problems", in DR 4040-430. - D. The Agency's compliance with this Section of this Article shall not be a pre-condition to its acting in accordance with DR 4040-430.